 In addition to the laws of The State of Illinois, the federal government also prosecutes drug crimes in Federal District Court.
 However, the overwhelming majority of drug crimes are prosecuted under Illinois state law and are litigated in the state courts.
 Federal drug cases are prosecuted by the U.S. Attorney's Office in Chicago.
 Drug crimes committed under state law are prosecuted by the State's Attorney's Office in the county in which the crime was committed.

-Chicago criminal defense lawyer James Dimeas has spent the past 25 years handling drug cases throughout Cook County, DuPage County, and Kane County.
-He understands the changing Illinois drug laws and understands how the police handle such cases and how they build their evidence and make their cases.
-His 25 years of experience gives him an unprecedented insight into the tactics used by prosecutors to prosecute drug cases and understands how to weaken their cases and how to attack drug cases.
-Since Chicago criminal defense lawyer James Dimeas is in court almost every day in Cook County, DuPage County, and Kane County, he is familiar with the various Drug Treatment Programs and Second Chance and Court Diversion programs and knows how to use them to help his clients avoid criminal prosecutions and criminal records which could seriously affect their future.
+Drug crimes lawyer, James Dimeas, has spent the past 25 years handling drug cases throughout Cook County, DuPage County, Lake County, and Kane County.
+James Dimeas understands the changing Illinois drug laws and understands how the police handle such cases and how they build their evidence and make their cases.
+James Dimeas is a drug crime lawyer with 25 years of experience handling drug cases.
+The experience gives Mr. Dimeas an unprecedented insight into the tactics used by prosecutors to prosecute drug cases and understands how to weaken their cases and how to attack drug cases.
+Since drug lawyer, James Dimeas, is in court almost every day in Cook County, DuPage County, Lake County, and Kane County, he is familiar with the various Drug Treatment Programs and Second Chance and Court Diversion programs and knows how to use them to help his clients avoid criminal prosecutions and criminal records which could seriously affect their future.

-Some of the most common drug crimes that Chicago criminal defense lawyer James Dimeas has handled in his 25 years of practicing criminal law include;
+Some of the most common drug crimes that drug lawyer James Dimeas has handled in his 25 years of practicing criminal law include;

 - Possession of a Controlled Substance